1. SCOPE AND DEFINITIONS

 2.1.
-We will implement appropriate technical and organizational measures in such a manner that processing will meet the requirements of the relevant data protection laws and ensure the protection of the rights of the data subject and the standard of protection will be at least comparable to the protection required under the relevant data protection laws.
+We will implement appropriate technical and organizational measures in such a manner that processing will meet the requirements of the data protection laws, ensure the protection of the rights of the data subjects, and provide a standard of protection that is at least the same level of protection as is required under the data protection laws.

-- process the personal data only on your documented instructions, including with regard to transfers of personal data to a third country or an international organization, unless required to do so by Union, UK or Member State law to which we are subject; in such a case, we will inform you of that legal requirement before processing, unless that law prohibits such information on important grounds of public interest;
+- process the personal data only on your documented instructions, including with regard to transfers of personal data to a third country or an international organization, unless required to do so by applicable law to which we are subject; in such a case, we will inform you of that legal requirement before processing, unless that law prohibits such information on important grounds of public interest;

 - ensure that persons authorized to process the personal data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality;

-- take all measures required pursuant to Article 32 of the General Data Protection Regulations (“GDPR”);
+- take all security measures required pursuant to the data protection laws;

-- considering the nature of the processing, assist you by taking appropriate technical and organizational measures, insofar as this is possible, for the fulfillment of your obligation to respond to requests for exercising the data subject's rights listed in Chapter III of the GDPR;
+- taking into account the nature of the processing, assist you by taking appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of your obligation to respond to requests for exercising the data subject's rights laid down in the data protection laws;

-- assist you in ensuring compliance with the obligations pursuant to Articles 32 to 36 of the GDPR considering the nature of processing and the information available to us;
+- assist you in ensuring compliance with the obligations pursuant to the data protection laws taking into account the nature of processing and the information available to us;

-- at your choice, delete or return to you all the personal data after the end of the provision of services relating to processing and delete existing copies unless Union, UK or Member State law requires storage of the personal data;
+- at your choice, delete or return to you all the personal data after the end of the provision of services relating to processing and delete existing copies unless applicable law requires storage of the personal data;

-- make available to you all information necessary to demonstrate compliance with the obligations listed in Article 28 of the GDPR and allow for and contribute to audits, including inspections, conducted by you or another auditor you mandate.
+- make available to you all information necessary to demonstrate compliance with the obligations laid down in the data protection laws and allow for and contribute to audits, including inspections, conducted by you or another auditor you mandate;

-We will promptly inform you if, in our opinion, an instruction from you to us infringes the GDPR or other Union, UK or Member State data protection provisions.
+and promptly inform you if, in our opinion, an instruction from you to us infringes the data protection laws.

-2.6.
+2.4.
 The Agreement including this DPA, along with your use and configuration in the Services, are your complete and final documented instructions to us for the processing of personal data.
 Additional or alternate instructions must be agreed upon separately by the parties.
-We will ensure that our personnel engaged in the processing of personal data will process such data only on your documented instructions, unless required to do so by Union, UK, Member State or other applicable law.

 3.1.
-You hereby provide us general authorization to engage other processors for the processing of personal data in accordance with this DPA.
-We will maintain a list of such processors at http://www.lexisnexis.com/global/privacy/en/subprocessor-us.page, which we may update from time to time.
-At least 14 days before authorizing any new such processor to process personal data, we shall update the list on our website.
-You may object to the change without penalty by notifying us within 14 days after the website is updated and describing your reasons to object.
-Without prejudice to any applicable refund or termination rights you have under the Agreement, we shall use reasonable endeavors to avoid processing any personal data by such new processor to which you reasonably object.
+To the extent that we are processing personal data on your behalf, we have your general authorization to engage other processors for the processing of such personal data in accordance with this DPA from our list of such processors at https://www.lexisnexis.com/global/privacy/subprocessors.page, which we may update from time to time.
+We will inform you of any changes by updating the list on our website at least 14 days in advance.
+You may object to such changes by notifying us within 14 days after the list is updated and describing your reasons to object.
+Without prejudice to any applicable refund or termination rights you have under the Agreement, we will use reasonable endeavors to avoid processing any personal data by such new processor to which you reasonably object.

 4. DATA SUBJECT RIGHTS

 5.1.
-We will ensure that, to the extent that any personal data originating from the UK, Switzerland or European Economic Area ("EEA") is transferred to a country or territory outside the UK, Switzerland or EEA that has not received a binding adequacy decision by the European Commission or a competent national data protection authority, such transfer will be subject to appropriate safeguards in accordance with the data protection laws (including Article 46 of the GDPR).
+We will ensure that, to the extent that any personal data originating from your country is transferred to another country, such transfer will be subject to appropriate safeguards in accordance with the data protection laws.

 6. SECURITY OF PROCESSING